FlamencA, a young festival to claim flamenco and the culture of today.

-In August in the south of France, flamenco is queen!
+In August in Arles, flamenco is queen!

 Flamenco is an artistic expression whose genesis is the meeting in Andalusia of several peoples and cultures: Arabs present for eight centuries in the south of Spain, the influences of Sephardic Jewish music, Spanish folk music and the gypsy culture (the gypsies who arrived in Spain in the 15th century).